aulwardana/cids-sim-doc/docs/source/tutor/overview.rst

 For cybersecurity researchers and developers, CIDS-Sim offers a versatile experimental framework to:

-* Test and Compare Detection Algorithms: Evaluate novel intrusion detection mechanisms, anomaly detection models, or adversarial defense strategies in customizable scenarios.
+* **Test and Compare Detection Algorithms**: Evaluate novel intrusion detection mechanisms, anomaly detection models, or adversarial defense strategies in customizable scenarios.

-* Assess System Efficiency: Measure communication overhead, computational resource utilization, and latency in federated environments, particularly under bandwidth constraints or intermittent connectivity.
+* **Assess System Efficiency**: Measure communication overhead, computational resource utilization, and latency in federated environments, particularly under bandwidth constraints or intermittent connectivity.

-* Analyze Model Robustness: Investigate how federated models perform across diverse network topologies, evolving threat landscapes, or skewed data distributions (e.g., rare attack types in specific nodes).
+* **Analyze Model Robustness**: Investigate how federated models perform across diverse network topologies, evolving threat landscapes, or skewed data distributions (e.g., rare attack types in specific nodes).

 In educational contexts, CIDS-Sim functions as an immersive pedagogical tool for instructors and lecturers.
 It empowers students to interactively explore foundational and advanced topics in cybersecurity and machine learning, such as:

-* Federated Learning Dynamics: Hands-on experimentation with model aggregation, client selection strategies, and differential privacy techniques.
+* **Federated Learning Dynamics**: Hands-on experimentation with model aggregation, client selection strategies, and differential privacy techniques.

-* Data Privacy Principles: Visualizing how raw data remains decentralized while models achieve global convergence.
+* **Data Privacy Principles**: Visualizing how raw data remains decentralized while models achieve global convergence.

-* Distributed System Challenges: Understanding trade-offs between accuracy, scalability, and resource allocation in federated setups.
+* **Distributed System Challenges**: Understanding trade-offs between accuracy, scalability, and resource allocation in federated setups.

 By bridging theoretical concepts with practical experimentation, CIDS-Sim accelerates innovation in intrusion detection research while fostering a deeper understanding of privacy-aware, decentralized AI systems.
 Its adaptability makes it equally valuable for prototyping next-generation cybersecurity solutions, benchmarking federatedlearning frameworks, or designing engaging curricula for cybersecurity education.